-Ceramic wall lights with brass detailing by Noomi Backhausen and Poul Brandborg
+Pair of glazed ceramic wall lights by Noomi Backhausen and Poul Brandborg

-These large and larger glazed ceramic wall lights were designed by Noomi Backhousen and Poul Brandborg for Søholm Stoneware, Bornholm, Denmark in the 1960’s.
+This pair of glazed ceramic wall lights was designed by Noomi Backhausen and Poul Brandborg ca. in the 1960s and executed by Søholm Stoneware, Bornholm, Denmark.

 The glazing creates a flower-like illusion on each disc with a brass detail at the center.